Get in Touch

 6. Management and implementation: the prototype will be tested in the organization before implementation.
 This is the most important step to ensure the success of the BPR model.

-As Davenport rightly mentions, the role of IT is fundamental nowadays, by merging it with BPR, it allows to guide and project companies in different aspects to obtain multiple benefits.
-For example, at the level of costs, it can provide better knowledge of the financial environment and efficiency in decision-making; at the level of structure and personnel management, a less hierarchical, more collaborative organization can be achieved, with better HR management; and at the commercial level, a reduction in logistics costs, development of new innovations and improvement in brand reputation can be achieved by cataloging the company as an innovative company.
+As Davenport rightly mentions, the role of IT is fundamental nowadays.
+By merging it with BPR, it allows to guide and project companies in different aspects to obtain multiple benefits.
+For example, at the level of costs, it can provide better knowledge of the financial environment and efficiency in decision-making.
+At the level of structure and personnel management, a less hierarchical, more collaborative organization can be achieved, with better HR management.
+And at the commercial level, a reduction in logistics costs, development of new innovations and improvement in brand reputation can be achieved.
+By cataloging the company as an innovative company.

-When to apply Business Process Reengineering?
 There are three situations that can set off the alarm bells within an organization to make the decision to apply the model:

-1. Companies that have setbacks in their processes or feel that they are too costly, inefficient and/or obsolete, their services do not achieve the expected results and they have not been able to adapt to new technologies.
+1. Companies that have setbacks in their processes or feel that they are too costly, inefficient and/or obsolete.
+Their services do not achieve the expected results and they have not been able to adapt to new technologies.

 2. Companies that are going through a good time, but also experience problems in their processes.
-They are unable to adapt their products or services to changes in market consumption trends or drastic changes in the economy and therefore sales are not as expected.
+They are unable to adapt their products or services to changes in market consumption trends.
+Or drastic changes in the economy and therefore sales are not as expected.

-3. Companies that do not have problems, but know that to remain active in the future it is necessary to apply methodologies such as Process Reengineering, this ensures them to be ahead of the market and gain a greater competitive advantage over their competition.
+3. Companies that do not have problems, but know that to remain active in the future.
+It is necessary to apply methodologies such as Process Reengineering.
+This ensures them to be ahead of the market and gain a greater competitive advantage over their competition.

-This choice should be guided by existing processes that are likely to need radical, continuous and incremental restructuring and that are manageable in terms of cost and implementation.
+This choice should be guided by existing processes that are likely to need radical.
+Continuous and incremental restructuring and that are manageable in terms of cost and implementation.

-Resources: BPR book by Michael Jammer and James Champy | Implementing Process Reengineering “International Journal of Business and Management” | Journal of ICT in Education
+Resources: BPR book by Michael Jammer and James Champy.
+Implementing Process Reengineering “International Journal of Business and Management” | Journal of ICT in Education